MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

-You can include [Office 365 ProPlus](about-office-365-proplus-in-the-enterprise.md) as part of an operating system image that you deploy to users in your organization.
-You just need to make sure you don't activate Office 365 ProPlus when you create the image.
-That's because you need your users to activate their Office 365 ProPlus installations by signing in with their accounts.
+You can include [Microsoft 365 Apps](about-office-365-proplus-in-the-enterprise.md) as part of an operating system image that you deploy to users in your organization.
+You just need to make sure you don't activate Microsoft 365 Apps when you create the image.
+That's because you need your users to activate their Microsoft 365 Apps installations by signing in with their accounts.

-Here are the basic steps of how to include Office 365 ProPlus when you create and deploy an operating system image.
+Here are the basic steps of how to include Microsoft 365 Apps when you create and deploy an operating system image.

 ##
 <a name="Steps"> </a>